Aleqxi/java-ec2/documentation/project_backlog.md

 ## Steps to be done

 * Add checkstyle
+* Add information to UI if there is more than 10 best (distance 1) options available
 * Refactor the code with getting algorithm test methods to own class in UI package
 * Rewrite the contains method with own code
 * Rewrite ArrayDeques with own code